jonnonz1/nz-statute-book/acts/public/1976/alcohol-advisory-council-act-1976.md

 ### 9 Powers of Council
 (1)
 (2) The Council may—
-  (a) Make grants out of the Liquor Fund to any body, association, or person engaged in any activity in any field with which the Council is concerned:
+  (a) make grants out of the Liquor Fund to any body, association, or person engaged in any activity in any field with which the Council is concerned:
-  (aa) Make advances out of that Fund to any such body, association, or person, on such terms and subject to such conditions as to the payment of interest, the repayment of principal, the giving of security, and otherwise as the Council thinks fit:
+  (aa) make advances out of that Fund to any such body, association, or person, on such terms and subject to such conditions as to the payment of interest, the repayment of principal, the giving of security, and otherwise as the Council thinks fit:
-  (b) Co-operate with any body, association, or person engaged in any activity in any field with which the Council is concerned:
+  (b) co-operate with any body, association, or person engaged in any activity in any field with which the Council is concerned:
-  (c) Charge such fees (if any) as it may from time to time think reasonable for any material published by it and made available to the public.
+  (c) charge such fees (if any) as it may from time to time think reasonable for any material published by it and made available to the public.
 (3) Subsection (2) does not limit sections 16 and 17 of the Crown Entities Act 2004.

 ### 10 Council may appoint advisory and technical committees